darkbitio/mkit/README.md

 You can run the in-cluster Kubernetes checks by themselves.
 See the steps for targeting `k8s` instead of `aks`, `eks`, or `gke`.

-## What does mkit check for?
+## What does MKIT check for?

-`mkit` makes use of [Chef Inspec](https://inspec.io)-formatted profiles, and they are located at the locations below:
+`MKIT` makes use of [Chef Inspec](https://inspec.io)-formatted profiles, and they are located at the locations below:

 * [https://github.com/darkbitio/inspec-profile-aks](https://github.com/darkbitio/inspec-profile-aks)
 * [https://github.com/darkbitio/inspec-profile-eks](https://github.com/darkbitio/inspec-profile-eks)